Luigian/Php_Piscine/day07/ex01/README.md

-# Piscine_Php / day07 / ex01 : Words of honor
+# Php_Piscine / day07 / ex01 : Words of honor

 ## Description
 This is the Greyjoy class which is the parent class of the provided Euron class, and contains an attribute: the family motto.